 The standards would apply only to colleges where more than a quarter of students borrow federal loans.
 And the bill also provides special exemptions for community colleges and historically black colleges, which recognizes those institutions’ “historic mission” of serving low-income students, Reed said.

-Warren praised the risk-sharing proposal as good way to better-align “the incentives in the whole system.”
+Warren praised the risk-sharing proposal as a way to better align “the incentives in the whole system.”

 “This is not an indictment of every school out there,” she said.
 “Many schools are headed in this direction but there are many that are not.”

 Reed’s proposal is the latest effort on Capitol Hill that has been targeted at holding colleges financially responsible for the outcomes of their students.
 Earlier this fall, two other Democrats introduced legislation that would base federal student aid on how colleges perform on certain metrics relating to access, affordability and value.

 Similarly, a key component of the Obama administration higher education agenda in the coming years will involve lobbying members of Congress to allocate federal student aid based on how institutions perform in the college ratings system it is currently developing.